kuzzleio/documentation-old/src/guide/essentials/real-time.md

 We won't analyze the other attributes for the moment.
 Take a look at the [Notifications section of the API Reference]({{ site_base_path }}api-documentation/notifications) for a comprehensive list of available notification properties.

 This subscription is very handy and will notify Tom about the events 1, 2 and 3 of the list above (the `controller`, `action` and `result` will vary depending on the case).
 But what about the event number 4?
 How does Tom subscribe to items that only contain the word `URGENT` in their `label` field?
-Looks like a job for the [Kuzzle DSL Reference]({{ site_base_path }}kuzzle-dsl/).
+Looks like a job for the [Kuzzle Koncorde Reference]({{ site_base_path }}kuzzle-dsl/).

 ---

 ### Subscription with filters

-Kuzzle ships with a powerful [Filtering DSL for Live Subscriptions]({{ site_base_path }}kuzzle-dsl/).
+Kuzzle Backend ships with a powerful filtering tool named [Koncorde]({{ site_base_path }}kuzzle-dsl/).
 It enables you to perform fine-grained selections on the documents you want to subscribe to.

 In our case, we want to select all the documents that contain the `URGENT` word in the `label` field.
 The best pick for this case is the [regexp]({{ site_base_path }}kuzzle-dsl/#regexp) filter.